 Sports » Page 3

-A look at the sports news making headlines today, Friday, July 25.
+Here is a look at the sports news making headlines today, Friday, Aug.
+22.

 U.S national team goalkeeper Tim Howard says he will take a year off from international duty in order to spend more time with his family.

 Chicago is making its first appearance in 31 years in the Little League World Series.
 The victory sends the Great Lakes champs into the U.S. title game on Saturday against Las Vegas.

 Steelers running backs Le'Veon Bell and LeGarrette Blount both played one day after each was arrested for marijuana offenses.
 Bell finished with 23 yards on nine carries, while Blount ran for 32 yards on seven carries.

 With Detroit's loss, the Mariners now have a half-game advantage over the Tigers for the second wild card spot.

 The three-time World Cup veteran has asked U.S. coach Jurgen Klinsmann not to consider him for selection to the roster until September 2015.

 Minnesota's Maya Moore has won the WNBA most valuable player award after leading the league in scoring.